HemaxiN/3DYOLO/README.md

     ├── images
     └── annot
 ```

+An example of a 2D Code to generate annotations in VOC format can be found [here](https://github.com/HemaxiN/XML-files-based-on-Pascal-VOC-format-from-binary-segmentation-masks).

 ## Training

 To train the model follow the steps provided in the jupyter notebook (https://github.com/HemaxiN/3DYOLO/blob/main/3DTinyYolo.ipynb).